KhronosGroup/Vulkan-Loader/BUILD.md

 #### Building with the Unix Makefiles Generator

-This generator is the default generator, so all that is needed for a debug build is:
+This generator is the default generator.
+However, when generating the project files, the location to a Vulkan-Headers install directory must be provided.
+This can be done by setting the environment variable `VULKAN_HEADERS_INSTALL_DIR` or by setting it as a CMake flag.
+In either case, the variable should point to the installation directory of the Vulkan-Headers repo:

         mkdir build
         cd build
-        cmake -DCMAKE_BUILD_TYPE=Debug ..
+        cmake -DVULKAN_HEADERS_INSTALL_DIR=/sample/dir -DCMAKE_BUILD_TYPE=Debug ..
         make

 To speed up the build on a multi-core machine, use the `-j` option for `make`